ibm-cloud-docs/loadbalancer-service/faqs.md

 {: support}

 Please refer to the topic [IBM Cloud IP Ranges](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges) for information on allowing IP ranges through the firewall.

+## Can the IBM Cloud™ load lalancer service be used with Terraform?
+{: faq}

+Terraform can be used to create, update, and delete an IBM Cloud Load Balancer service resource.
+Learn more about [using Terraform with Cloud Load Balancer service](/docs/terraform?topic=terraform-infrastructure-resources#lbaas).

+## Is it possible to add members with secondary IP addresses?
+{: faq}

+Members with secondary IP addresses can be added using the API.

+## What happens when the Load Balancer is in `Maintenance Pending` state?
+{: faq}

+The load balancer can go into `Maintenance Pending` state due to following reasons:
+* Horizontal scaling event takes place.
+* The load balancer has firewall thats blocking the management traffic.
+* Security patches are being installed.

+When the load balancer is in the `Maintenance Pending` state, the data path is not affected.

+## What is a non-system pool?
+{: faq}

+A non-system pool is applicable only with public to private load balancers.
+The public IP addresses of the load balancer appliances are allocated from your public subnet.
+Select the **Allocate from a public subnet in this account** option when provisioning a load balancer.

+## Does IBM Cloud Load Balancer support UDP?
+{: faq}

+The IBM Cloud Load Balancer service does not support UDP.
+It only supports TCP, HTTP and HTTPS.

+## Is autoscaling supported by IBM Cloud Load Balancer?
+{: faq}

+The IBM Cloud Load Balancer service does not support autoscaling at this time.

+## How can I monitor my IBM Cloud Load Balancer metrics?
+{: faq}

+The IBM Cloud Load Balancer service supports monitoring with Sysdig.
+For more information, refer to [Monitoring metrics using IBM Cloud Monitoring with Sysdig](/docs/loadbalancer-service?topic=loadbalancer-service-monitoring-metrics-sysdig).

 ## What information do I need to file a support ticket?
 {: faq}